 He is also a Slovenian titular member of the Group of Independent Experts on the European Charter of Local Self-Government by the Council of Europe and principal of the European Institute of Administration at the Faculty of Administration.
 His bibliography is available here.

-In the DANUBE: Law and Economics Review, he is going to publish a paper Public Participation as a Means for Enhancing Democratic Legitimacy in Rulemaking – A Comparative Analysis.
-Coming soon!
+In the DANUBE: Law and Economics Review has been published a paper Public Participation and Democratic Legitimacy of Rulemaking – A Comparative Analysis.